LIMITED PLACES FOR 2018.

-This is an exciting 12 days exploring the extraordinary country of Colombia, a place of startling contrasts, from dense Amazonian jungle, spectacular tropical beaches and snow-capped Andean mountain ranges to Bogotá’s fast-growing metropolis and the immaculate colonial architecture of Barichara and Villa de Leyva.
+This is an exciting 13 day motorcycle tour exploring the extraordinary country of Colombia, a place of startling contrasts, from dense Amazonian jungle, spectacular tropical beaches and snow-capped Andean mountain ranges to Bogotá’s fast-growing metropolis and the immaculate colonial architecture of Villa de Leyva, Cartagena and Popayan.

 At a glance

 Here are the highlights of this 13 day Colombia motorcycle tour

 This is a 13 day, 12 night itinerary, covering around 1,380 miles (2,220 kms).
 It starts in Bogota and ends in Popoyan.

 Fly into the Colombian capital welcome briefing.
 Evening in Bogota’s La Zona T for our Welcome Group Dinner.

 28 Sept 2018.
 Day 2: La Palma y El Tucan